-Research and development expenses for the year ended December 31, 2018 were \$14.6 million, compared to \$61.5 million for the year ended December 31, 2019.
-The increase of \$47.0 million was primarily due to a \$35.0 million one-time milestone payment made in connection with the Genfit SA, or Genfit, collaboration agreement (as further described in Note 14 to the consolidated financial statements) and a \$13.0 million increase in program related expenses, of which \$12.7 million relates to the TERN-101, TERN-201 and TERN-501 programs.
+Research and development expenses for the twelve months ended December 31, 2020 were \$28.0 million, compared to \$61.5 million for the same period in 2019.
+The decrease in expenses of \$33.5 million was primarily due to a \$35.0 million one-time upfront payment made in connection with the Genfit collaboration agreement that occurred in 2019.
+Excluding such payment, research and development expenses increased by \$1.5 million primarily due to a \$0.8 million increase in employee-related expenses as higher headcount increased salaries, benefits, and stock-based compensation-related charges.
+In addition, there was a \$0.7 million increase due to higher facility-related and depreciation expenses allocated to research and development expenses.